artie-l/pump-probe-experiment-control/README.md

 Normally, the program launch could be done in the two ways:

 1. By double-clicking the `Manip Control.cmd`.
-   * If this does not work, check if the python was added to the SYSTEM path: [Here is the guide](https://geek-university.com/python/add-python-to-the-windows-path/)
+   * If this does not work, check if the python was added to the SYSTEM path.
+You can simply follow this [guide](https://geek-university.com/python/add-python-to-the-windows-path/).
-2. By executing the `main.py` within the IDE (Spyder for example)
+2. By executing the `main.py` within the IDE (Spyder for example).

 # What to be changed in the future